vicelab/cen-sierra-pywr/README.md

 ```sh
 $ sudo apt-get install libgmp3-dev libglpk-dev glpk
 ```

-## Installation

-A step by step series of examples that tell you how to get a development env running

-#### Linux:

 1. If you choose to use Anaconda environment for OS X or Linux and remove the installation file: